gaigals/logger/README.md

 }

 logger.Infof("test message %d", 2)

+// Or you can make logger without error checks using
+// These function calls will exit with exit code 1 in case if logger creation
+// fails.
+myOtherLogger := logger.NewLoggerOrFatal(
+    appName,
+    logFilePath,
+    enableSyslog,
+    syslogFlags,
+)

+logger.NewGlobalLoggerOrFatal(
+    appName,
+    logFilePath,
+    enableSyslog,
+    syslogFlags,
+)
 ```

 If you don't want to use file as log output, then set logFilePath as empty